 – Andrew S. Tanenbaum

-To be truly reliable, a distributed system must have the following characteristics:
+To be truly reliable, a distributed system architecture must have the following characteristics:

 - Fault-Tolerant: It can recover from component failures without performing incorrect actions.